 I doubt that I need to say much more on this subject.
-Cover them in whichever delightful sugary goodness you deem worthy and eat.
+Cover them in whichever delightful sugary goodness you deem worthy and make your soul happy.

 5. The comic strip walls

 How many will you find?
-This fantastically quirky art can brighten up even the most rainiest of days….and the graffiti is pretty great too.
+This fantastically quirky art all has a story to tell and can brighten up even the most greyest of days!

 6. The Christmas market

-With hundreds of stalls overflowing with gifts from the most common to the most eccentric, you’re bound to find something you like.
+With hundreds of stalls overflowing with gifts from the most common to the most eccentric, you’re bound to find the perfect gift!
 Take it all in whilst sipping on a hot something’ somethin’.
 Mulled wine, mulled cider, hot chocolate – your choice!

 7. The Ferris wheel